WHOLE FOODS, PLANT-BASED RECIPES YOU WILL LOVE

 Tracy Childs’ recipes - Three and a Half Satisfying Whole Foods, Plant-Based Recipes

-David Gabbe’s recipes - Whole Foods, Plant-Based Recipes to Delight, from David’s Vegan Home Cooking
+David Gabbe’s recipes - Whole Foods, Plant-Based Recipes to Delight, from David’s Vegan Home Cooking ( includes a recipe for a fabulous, healthy chocolate smoothie)

 Todd Rosenthal’s recipes – Whole Foods, Plant-Based Recipe Favorites from his Home Run Diet